-Kim breaks down options for Social Security for Singles in this week’s Technical Tuesday video.
+Kim breaks down options for Social Security for singles in this week’s Technical Tuesdays video.
 She explains when singles can file for benefits, and how to decide when is the right time to start collecting Social Security payments.

 This video is part two of our five part Social Security Series.
 If this video doesn’t apply to you, stay tuned for future videos focused on your situation!